Hadassa511/networking-app/README.md

-# Application
+# Full Stack Network Application
-using MERN, JWT
+using MERN, JWT and Bootstrap@4